All Products

 Document Center

-This topic describes how to associate a self-managed Hadoop cluster with a workspace in DataWorks to develop tasks.
-This topic also describes how to configure a custom runtime environment for a self-managed Hadoop cluster.
+This document describes how to connect a self-managed Hadoop cluster to DataWorks for task development and how to create a custom runtime environment for the cluster.

 Prerequisites

-• DataWorks is activated, a DataWorks workspace is created, and a serverless resource group is created.
+• You have activated DataWorks and created a DataWorks workspace and a serverless resource group.

-If you want to download an installation package from the OSS public endpoint, make sure that the serverless resource group can access data sources over the Internet.
-To enable access to data sources over the Internet, you must configure a network address translation (NAT) gateway for the virtual private cloud (VPC) with which the serverless resource group is associated.
-For more information, see the Overview of network connectivity solutions section in the "Network connectivity solutions" topic.
+If you need to download installation packages from a public OSS endpoint, the serverless resource group requires internet access.
+To enable this, configure a NAT gateway for the serverless resource group.
+For more information, see Overview of network connectivity solutions.

-Step 1: Associate a self-managed Hadoop cluster with a DataWorks workspace
+Step 1: Connect a self-managed cluster to DataWorks

-DataWorks lets you build a custom image based on the default CDH image of DataWorks.
-The custom image is used as the runtime environment where jobs in your self-managed cluster are run in DataWorks.
-You can perform the operations in the following sections to prepare installation packages and build a custom image.
+DataWorks allows you to build a custom image based on the default official CDH image.
+This custom image serves as the task runtime environment in DataWorks for your self-managed cluster.
+Follow the steps below to prepare your installation packages and build the new image.

-• Locate the installation directory of the required components in the self-managed Hadoop cluster and extract the installation packages.
+• Locate the installation directory of the required components in your self-managed Hadoop cluster and extract the packages.

 Note